jagberg/RaspberryPiScripts/README.md

     * Go to **Advanced Settings**
         * -> **Memory Split** -> Change to a min of 160MB, Ive done 320MB
         * -> **Resolution** -> Change to 1024x768.
 1920x1024 resulted in a black screen through HDMI.
 You get a black screen in VNC but this time with a cursor.

+#### LibreElec Installation
+* Plug in HDMI into the port next to the power port on the Raspberry Pi
+* Install from LibreElec website onto an SD card
+* Open `config.txt` in the SD Card and add the following otherwise you will just get a black screen when connecting to HDMI through the TV
+    ```
+    hdmi_group=2
+    hdmi_mode=16
+    ```
 > :warning: **If using VNC**: You cant run Kodi through it.
 See the [issue](https://www.raspberrypi.org/forums/viewtopic.php?t=255148)

 ## OrganiseTorrent.sh